Hasmelash95/kill-or-save-bill/README.md

 ![Screenshot 2022-09-13 at 18 27 08](https://user-images.githubusercontent.com/103432143/189968810-f106fd1c-3cf2-4818-9c0a-6478e9b3c4dd.png)

+Tests 8 and 9 were carried out for each question that asked the user to type "a" or "b".

+### Compatibility

+Tests were carried out on Google Chrome, Safari.

+### Testing User Stories

+1. I'm an Arx player and would love to play out a sandboxed story based on elements from the game.

+PASS - The game uses multiple elements from the Arx-world and players can play the game as much as they'd like with no broader implications.

+2. I enjoy cops and robbers style games or choose your own adventure games in general and would love an opportunity to try another.

+PASS - The game offers a player the option to play as the good guy or the bad guy and the outcome is a result of both their decision (as is the case of this style of game) and the dice roll.

+3. I want to play a game that doesn't occupy my time with character generation or load times.

+PASS - Besides needing to input a valid username, there is no character generation and it doesn't take long for the user to start the game properly.

+4. I would like a game that allows me to restart at the end without needing to run through the introduction so I can try every option available easily.

+PASS - Typing yes when the prompt asks if they'd like to start again takes the player to the choose a game section, not needing to read the intro text again.

+5. I like games of chance, leaving the outcome partly to the dice.

+PASS - The dice roll check adds an element of chance.
+While decisions the player makes can give them an extra point for free or lead to an instant fail, the outcome is dependant on dice rolls.
+A random number is generated (1-10) for both the user and the opposing team (the computer).
+The score increments depending on which team's roll is higher.

 ## Deployment

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: